Healthcare Trust Of America (NYSE:HTA) Lifted to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Healthcare Trust Of America (NYSE:HTA) from a hold rating to a buy rating in a research note issued to investors on Thursday, Zacks.com reports.
-The firm currently has $34.00 price objective on the real estate investment trust’s stock.
+Healthcare Trust Of America (NYSE:HTA) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, Zacks.com reports.
+The brokerage presently has a $34.00 target price on the real estate investment trust’s stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 13.48% from the stock’s current price.

 According to Zacks, “Healthcare Trust of America, Inc. is a self-administered real estate investment trust.
 The Company primarily focuses on medical office buildings, healthcare-related facilities and quality commercial office properties.
 It also invests to a limited extent in other real estate-related assets.
 Its portfolio is positioned in metropolitan markets such as Atlanta, GA, Phoenix, AZ, Indianapolis, IN, Greenville, SC, Pittsburgh, PA, Albany, NY, Boston, MA and both Dallas and Houston, TX.
 Healthcare Trust of America, Inc. is headquartered in Scottsdale, Arizona. “

-Healthcare Trust Of America (NYSE:HTA) last issued its earnings results on Monday, October 28th.
-The real estate investment trust reported $0.06 EPS for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.36).
-The firm had revenue of $175.00 million during the quarter, compared to analyst estimates of $174.45 million.
-Healthcare Trust Of America had a net margin of 5.31% and a return on equity of 1.80%.
-The business’s revenue for the quarter was down .1% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.41 earnings per share.
-On average, research analysts anticipate that Healthcare Trust Of America will post 1.64 earnings per share for the current fiscal year.
+Healthcare Trust Of America (NYSE:HTA) last issued its quarterly earnings results on Monday, October 28th.
+The real estate investment trust reported $0.06 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.42 by ($0.36).
+The business had revenue of $175.00 million during the quarter, compared to the consensus estimate of $174.45 million.
+Healthcare Trust Of America had a return on equity of 1.80% and a net margin of 5.31%.
+The firm’s revenue was down .1% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.41 earnings per share.
+On average, equities analysts anticipate that Healthcare Trust Of America will post 1.64 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, January 9th.
-Shareholders of record on Thursday, January 2nd will be paid a dividend of $0.315 per share.
-The ex-dividend date is Tuesday, December 31st.
-This represents a $1.26 annualized dividend and a yield of 4.29%.
-Healthcare Trust Of America’s dividend payout ratio is currently 77.78%.
+In related news, CEO Scott D. Peters sold 195,000 shares of the stock in a transaction dated Thursday, January 2nd.
+The shares were sold at an average price of $29.32, for a total transaction of $5,717,400.00.
+Following the sale, the chief executive officer now directly owns 455,038 shares of the company’s stock, valued at approximately $13,341,714.16.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 1.00% of the company’s stock.

-A number of institutional investors have recently added to or reduced their stakes in HTA.
-Victory Capital Management Inc. grew its holdings in shares of Healthcare Trust Of America by 3.8% during the second quarter.
-Victory Capital Management Inc. now owns 8,739,501 shares of the real estate investment trust’s stock worth $239,724,000 after purchasing an additional 317,695 shares during the last quarter.
-Price T Rowe Associates Inc. MD grew its holdings in shares of Healthcare Trust Of America by 4,607.6% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 4,844,773 shares of the real estate investment trust’s stock worth $132,892,000 after purchasing an additional 4,741,860 shares during the last quarter.
-Royal Bank of Canada grew its holdings in shares of Healthcare Trust Of America by 0.7% during the second quarter.
-Royal Bank of Canada now owns 4,125,270 shares of the real estate investment trust’s stock worth $113,156,000 after purchasing an additional 27,484 shares during the last quarter.
-Nuveen Asset Management LLC grew its holdings in shares of Healthcare Trust Of America by 351.7% during the second quarter.
-Nuveen Asset Management LLC now owns 3,372,226 shares of the real estate investment trust’s stock worth $92,500,000 after purchasing an additional 2,625,737 shares during the last quarter.
-Finally, Echo Street Capital Management LLC grew its holdings in shares of Healthcare Trust Of America by 45.1% during the second quarter.
-Echo Street Capital Management LLC now owns 2,843,642 shares of the real estate investment trust’s stock worth $78,001,000 after purchasing an additional 883,572 shares during the last quarter.
-Hedge funds and other institutional investors own 88.67% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Victory Capital Management Inc. boosted its holdings in shares of Healthcare Trust Of America by 3.8% during the 2nd quarter.
+Victory Capital Management Inc. now owns 8,739,501 shares of the real estate investment trust’s stock valued at $239,724,000 after acquiring an additional 317,695 shares during the last quarter.
+Price T Rowe Associates Inc. MD boosted its holdings in shares of Healthcare Trust Of America by 4,607.6% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 4,844,773 shares of the real estate investment trust’s stock valued at $132,892,000 after acquiring an additional 4,741,860 shares during the last quarter.
+Royal Bank of Canada boosted its holdings in shares of Healthcare Trust Of America by 0.7% during the 2nd quarter.
+Royal Bank of Canada now owns 4,125,270 shares of the real estate investment trust’s stock valued at $113,156,000 after acquiring an additional 27,484 shares during the last quarter.
+Nuveen Asset Management LLC boosted its holdings in shares of Healthcare Trust Of America by 351.7% during the 2nd quarter.
+Nuveen Asset Management LLC now owns 3,372,226 shares of the real estate investment trust’s stock valued at $92,500,000 after acquiring an additional 2,625,737 shares during the last quarter.
+Finally, Echo Street Capital Management LLC boosted its holdings in shares of Healthcare Trust Of America by 45.1% during the 2nd quarter.
+Echo Street Capital Management LLC now owns 2,843,642 shares of the real estate investment trust’s stock valued at $78,001,000 after acquiring an additional 883,572 shares during the last quarter.
+88.67% of the stock is currently owned by institutional investors.

 Healthcare Trust Of America Company Profile